 The Wine Label Design

 At the same time, the graphic design company responsible for carrying out this work must know the wine in question, what the winemaker and the winery wanted to convey with him during the months of study and the work involved in its production.
-Power of wine labels is to intervene in some way in their image, as we said earlier in our post, the packaging, in this case, the label, takes on a special importance in the purchase decision, more important if it fits in the wine choice because many of the consumers are unaware of the product they want to buy.
+The power of wine label design is to intervene in some way in their image, as we said earlier in our post, the packaging, in this case, the label, takes on special importance in the purchase decision, more important if it fits in the wine choice because many of the consumers are unaware of the product they want to buy.

 Change And Innovation In Packaging Of Wine Label Design

 For many years now, attempts are being made to break old patterns regarding wine consumption entailed.
 Although the wine and the label will always depend on the market to which it is aimed (a large reserve wine is not the same as a young red wine), it is about bringing the world of wine to a less classic and younger consumer profile and one of the tools to achieve this is through the Wine Label Design or the wine packaging design more and more frequently, noble titles, shields, and castles, are replaced by the use of more current typefaces, original names, colors, textures, bottle shapes, materials or printing techniques to innovate, remember and excel in the wide Similar products market.

 Colors and a material that is quite far from the classic wine label design.
 Get not to go unnoticed through texture and color.
 This design the contest of the Moon Valley Wines winery.
 In this case, the label is a flexible and reusable silicone band, with two varieties of fluorescent color that differentiate the two types of typical Tokaj wine (dry and sweet) typical from Hungary The wine brand appears in relief and at the same time some dots that surround the bottle, also in relief, facilitate its subjection.

 2. Just Good Wine